Jun 19 2024

 The long-term obligations that accumulate from short-term technology requirements can be quite steep.
 Here’s how to get a handle on them.

-The pandemic has been a big cause of technical debt for IT managers.
+Any time companies go through a fast transition, IT managers can experience technical debt.
 Rushing to deploy new tools and hardware to support remote work environments, for example, meant skipping some steps to get things going fast.
 Those steps have to be addressed sooner or later, though.
 That’s technical debt.

 Here’s how to keep this debt manageable — and avoid having it overwhelm your team and budget.